 Written and photography by Cheryl Fallstead

 My husband, Brian, and I love the Pumpkin Coconut Curry Soup at Passion Pie Café in Truth or Consequences.
 It is a delicious and healthy post-soak meal, but due to their limited hours, we sometimes come by too late and leave empty handed (and with growling stomachs).
 Brian, our resident soup master, was determined he could replicate it at home and after some experimentation, he came up with a worthy reproduction of their soup.
-It can be either a first course or a light meal supplemented by some local bread, including our favorites from Popular Artisan Bread Bakery at Zeffiro’s in Las Cruces.
+It can be either a first course or a light meal supplemented by freshly baked bread.
 Feel free to adjust seasonings to your taste, using milder or hotter versions of curry and chile powders.
 Simply add the ingredients to a large saucepan, stir, and heat until the flavors are well blended.
 We hope you enjoy it as much as we do!

 1 15-ounce can pumpkin

 1/3 cup rice vinegar

 2 tablespoons curry powder (choose based on heat level you desire)